jbcurtin/bert-etl/README.md

 ## Warning: aws-lambda deploy target still considered beta

 `bert-etl` ships with a deploy target to `aws-lambda`.
 This feature isn't very well documented yet, and has quite a bit of work to de done so it may function more consistently.
-Be aware that deploying te `aws-lambda` is a product ran and controlled by AWS.
+Be aware that `aws-lambda` is a product ran and controlled by AWS.
 If you incure charges using `bert-etl` while utilizing `aws-lambda`, you may not consider us responsible. `bert-etl` is offered under `MIT` license which includes a `Use at your own risk` clause.

 ## Begin with